cpatrickalves/scraping-ebay/README.md

 This project contains a set of scripts used to scrape Ebay's products data using [Scrapy Web Crawling Framework](https://scrapy.org/).

 In the current stage, the list of products scraped is defined by a search string (the same used in eBay web page).
-The search string can be changed in ebay.py file (located at scraping_ebay\spiders).

 An example of the scraped data can be found in the ***data/*** folder.